I’ve been blogging here at EatsLeeds for over a year now, and I’ve thought long and hard about taking this break.

 Whilst I was on my blogging break I was also reminded of why I fell in love with food blogging to begin with.
 Blogging led me to rediscover my love of writing and rekindle my passion for finding delicious recipes that fit into my vegetarian and gluten-free lifestyle.

 And it also led me to rethinking my purpose as a blogger.
-I thought about my goals, what I wanted to achieve from blogging, and I made a massive decision.
+I thought about my goals, what I wanted to achieve, and I made a massive decision.